These reports cover a variety of topics which may be of interest to you.

 If you would like to access a publication dated pre-2010, you can do this by viewing old versions of our reports on the UK web archive [opens in new window].
 You can also contact us direct and we will be happy to provide you with an electronic copy.

-This report sets out our findings on the Health Board’s corporate approach to embedding the sustainable development principle and how the five ways of working have been applied through its work on ‘Healthy lifestyles – healthy weight’ (the step).
+This report sets out our findings on the Health Board’s corporate approach to embedding the sustainable development principle and how the five ways of working have been applied through its work on developing the Swansea Bay Biophilic Wales.